Tregaron Conservancy: Outside investors attract scrutiny

-In November 1982, Novak and Lamontagne “were forced to seek out additional investors.”
+In November 1982, Novak and Lamontagne "were forced to seek out additional investors."
 Lamontagne sold a 13% interest to Wood River Capital Corp., while Novak sold a 37% interest to Catopale Investment N.V., which held an option to buy a 62% interest in the venture.
 Just weeks later, the D.C.
 Zoning Commission and neighborhood activists pressed for a more complete disclosure of the partnership's members.
-Critics were worried that the corporation was “merely fronting for the real interests, with no equity at risk of their own, as they protect the offshore investors from legal liability and public disclosure,” and expressed concern about it’s “experience and financial capacity to deliver on this plan.”
+Critics were worried that the corporation was "merely fronting for the real interests, with no equity at risk of their own, as they protect the offshore investors from legal liability and public disclosure," and expressed concern about its "experience and financial capacity to deliver on this plan."
 Novak declined to disclose details of the company.

-Although Catopale Investment N.V. was organized in the Netherland Antilles under a corporate structure which allows investors to remain anonymous, an attorney for Israeli billionaire Shaul Eisenberg confirmed in November 1982 that Eisenberg was behind Catopale.
+Although Catopale Investment N.V. was organized in the Netherlands Antilles under a corporate structure which allows investors to remain anonymous, an attorney for Israeli billionaire Shaul Eisenberg confirmed in November 1982 that Eisenberg was behind Catopale.
 When the partnership finally donated its remaining land to the conservancy in 2015, a plaque was dedicated in "S. N. Eisenberg."

 A House Committee investigation later reported that Wood River Capital Corp. was controlled by Novak and Lamontagne's partner Louis Marx Jr., a friend of George H.W.
-Bush, whose son Neil Bush “invested less than $3,000 in an energy firm that paid him a $160,000 annual salary for nearly two years, while two venture capital firms lost $2.3 million of federally guaranteed investments in the company.”
-Wood River Capital Corp. ultimately went into liquidation and owed the Small Business Administration $29.3 million, in what was referred to by a committee member as “a shameful abuse of a small-business assistance program” and added: “a $2.3-million embarrassment” where “taxpayers may end up with the bill.”
+Bush, whose son Neil Bush "invested less than $3,000 in an energy firm that paid him a $160,000 annual salary for nearly two years, while two venture capital firms lost $2.3 million of federally guaranteed investments in the company."
+Wood River Capital Corp. ultimately went into liquidation and owed the Small Business Administration $29.3 million, in what was referred to by a committee member as "a shameful abuse of a small-business assistance program" and added: "a $2.3-million embarrassment" where "taxpayers may end up with the bill."